U.S. Army Takes Major Leap into Future of Aviation with Delivery of First Autonomous-Ready Black Hawk

-The U.S. Army officially received a groundbreaking H-60Mx Black Hawk helicopter, extensively modified to fly with or without a pilot at the controls.
-(Photo courtesy Sikorsky, a Lockheed Martin company)
+Fort Eustis, VA, March 19, 2026 – The U.S. Army officially received a groundbreaking H-60Mx Black Hawk helicopter, extensively modified to fly with or without a pilot at the controls.
+This next-generation "Optionally Piloted Vehicle" (OPV) now enters a rigorous testing phase, marking a pivotal moment in the Army's push to build a safer, smarter, and more versatile helicopter fleet for the future.

+A Decade of Innovation This achievement is not an overnight success but the culmination of more than a decade of pioneering work in autonomous flight.
+The technology at the heart of this helicopter originated from the Defense Advanced Research Projects Agency's (DARPA) Aircrew Labor In-Cockpit Automation System (ALIAS) program.
+The ALIAS program, which began over ten years ago, was founded on the visionary goal of creating a removable "kit" that could be installed in existing aircraft to give them a high degree of automation.
+The aim was to reduce the complexity of flying, enhance safety, and allow pilots to focus on higher-level mission tasks.
+Sikorsky, a Lockheed Martin company, partnered with DARPA on this effort, developing its proprietary MATRIX™ technology as a direct result of this collaboration.
+After years of successful demonstrations on both commercial and military aircraft, the technology has matured from a developmental concept into a robust and reliable system ready for formal military evaluation.

+A Smarter Generation of Aircraft At its heart, this is no ordinary Black Hawk.
+The revolutionary MATRIX™ technology acts as the aircraft's "brain," a powerful flight control and autonomy system.
+Functioning like a highly advanced digital co-pilot, MATRIX™ can manage the most complex tasks of flight, from takeoff to landing.
+This allows the helicopter to perform missions completely on its own or with a crew supervising remotely from a secure ground station, offering unprecedented flexibility.

 |Date Taken: